-- A council is to appoint a person as general manager of the council for a term not exceeding 5 years on terms and conditions it considers appropriate. - (1A) In appointing a person as general manager of the council, a council is to do so in accordance with any relevant order made under section 61A. - (2) An appointment under subsection (1) is not to be extended or renewed so as to exceed 5 years in total unless the council has reviewed its terms and conditions. - (3) If there is a vacancy in the position of general manager and the council chooses to invite applications for that vacancy, the council is to place, in a daily newspaper circulating in the municipal area, a public notice inviting such applications. - (4) Not later than 6 months before the expiry of the general manager's appointment, a council may resolve to reappoint the general manager without seeking applications for the position. - (5) A reappointment under subsection (4) is to be treated as if it were an appointment under subsection (1). - (6)
+(1) A council is to appoint a person as general manager of the council for a term not exceeding 5 years on terms and conditions it considers appropriate.

+- (1A) A decision to appoint a person as general manager of the council under subsection (1) must be made - (a) in accordance with any relevant order made under section 61A; and - (b) primarily on the basis of a merit assessment of the person. - (2) An appointment under subsection (1) is not to be extended or renewed so as to exceed 5 years in total unless the council has reviewed its terms and conditions. - (3) Subject to subsection (4A), if a vacancy occurs in the position of general manager, the council is to invite applications for the vacancy by placing, in a daily newspaper circulating in the municipal area, a public notice inviting such applications. - (4) Not later than 6 months before the expiry of the general manager's appointment, a council may resolve to reappoint the general manager without inviting applications for the position in accordance with subsection (3). - (4A) Subsection (3) does not apply if a council resolves to appoint as general manager of the council a person who is, and will continue to be, appointed as the general manager of another council in another municipal area. - (5) A reappointment under subsection (4) is to be treated as if it were an appointment under subsection (1).